RAGECOOP/RAGECOOP-V/README.md

 2. Cover sync is still buggy.
 3. Weaponized vehicle doen't work currently
 4. Framerate drop with high number of synchronized entities.
+5. Scripting API is screwed.(will be rewritten in the future)

 # Downloads
 Download compiled binaries here:
 [Release](https://gitlab.com/justasausage/RageCOOP-V/-/tree/main/Release)

+Please note that this is incompatible with all previous versions of ragecoop, remove old files before installing this.